Nozbe/NoOffice.org/_book/team.md

 ## Meet Tom… or how I hired my first programmer 200km away…

 As I was living in Warsaw at the time, I thought of hiring someone local to help me with programming.
 I started looking for candidates and found quite a few that felt like a good fit - but the best one - Tom - wasn't from Warsaw.
 He was finishing his college degree in Toruń, which is 200 km away.
-And his home town is near Poznan, which is 300 km away from Warsaw.
+And his home town is near Poznań, which is 300 km away from Warsaw.
 And he didn't want to move to Warsaw.

 Initially, I was skeptical about all this.
 Can I really build a truly "virtual" team?
 Especially at such an early stage of my startup?
 Will I be able to hand in my entire code base to a person so far away?
 Will it ever work?